 Serve The Airlines with the Complaint

 The next step is to send one set of copies via certified mail with a return receipt requested.

-This will ensure that you receive a legal document in case something goes wrong, such as if your airline agent neglects their duty or becomes unresponsive for some reason.
+This will ensure that you receive a legal document if something goes wrong, such as if your airline agent neglects their duty or becomes unresponsive.